Flights to Sudan

 Turkey to Sudan with a stopover

-There are more departure airports available if you consider a stopover: 45 airports in Turkey offer flights to Port Sudan Airport with a single stop:
+There are more departure airports available if you consider a stopover: 46 airports in Turkey offer flights to 2 destinations in Sudan with a single stop:

 Most popular routes to Sudan